mahesh-ict-dev/datagol-knowlegde-base-v1/docs/Lakehouse/Data Sources/Adding data sources.md

 :::

-To add Survey Monkey as datasource, do the following:
+To add Survey Monkey as data source, do the following:

-1. From the left navigation panel, click **Lakehouse** and then click **Datasource**.
+1. From the left navigation panel, click **Lakehouse** and then click **Data Sources**.

 2. From the upper right corner of the page, click the **+ New Database** button to start the process of adding a new database.